OfekRainish/Impact-of-Light-and-Radiation-on-Carotenoid-Gene-Expression-in-the-Red-Alga-Gracilaria-gracilis/dna extraction protocol.md

 for microbial culture sample the starting amout is 0.2-2 mL
 ## Before you begin
-1. Before first use of the kit: prepare S5—Wash Buffer Add 13 mL of 96–100% ethanol to S5—Wash Buffer Concentrate , mix well, and store at room temperature.
+1. Before **first** use of the kit: prepare S5—Wash Buffer.
+Add 13 mL of 96–100% ethanol to S5—Wash Buffer Concentrate ,
+mix well, and store at room temperature.
-2. If precipitate is visible in S1—Lysis Buffer or S4—Binding buffer, warm the buffers at 37°C for 5 minutes and shake well to dissolve the precipitate.
+2. Before **each** use of the kit:If precipitate is visible in S1—Lysis Buffer or S4—Binding buffer,warm the buffers at 37°C for 5 minutes and shake well to dissolve the precipitate.

 ## step 1 - Prepare the lysate
 **a.** Centrifuge the sample at 14,000 × g for 10 minutes to pellet the microorganisms.